-The structure of your CV is flexible, but we would always advise that you start with your contact details – your name, email address, and contact number.
-Never include your age, religion, race or marital status, as these are factors that should not be taken into account by employers during the hiring process.
+The structure of your CV is flexible, but we would always advise that you start with your contact details including your name, email address, and contact number.
+Avoid including some key things about you such as your age, religion, race or marital status, as these are factors that should not be considered by employers during the hiring process.

 You may also want to include a short biography in this top section to expand on your professional title and experience.
-This should be no more than a few sentences outlining your experience and what you are looking to achieve with a new role.
+This should be no more than a few sentences outlining your experience and what you are looking to achieve within your new role.
 This is your opportunity to make a strong first impression, so be concise and ensure that anything you put here is reflected in the rest of your CV.
-This section should be tailored to every position you are applying for.
-Remember to highlight relevant skills and detail why you think you are the perfect candidate for that particular job.
+Remember that this section should be tailored to every position you are applying for and to highlight relevant skills and detail why you think you are the perfect candidate for that particular job.
 As a minimum you should try to answer the following three questions.

 - Who are you?

 Next you need to include your work experience and previous roles to date.
 This is vitally important as it will showcase your skillset and give the employer a chance to see whether your skills are right for the role you are applying for.
 This is the section of your CV that you can really tailor to the role, and ensure you show the prospective employer that you have the skills to do the job that is advertised.

 We would always advise you to present your information out chronologically, beginning with your work experience and employment history followed by your education.